marketlandscape/marketlandscape.github.io/about/index.md

 # Purpose

-Market Landscape exists to reduce decision pressure in market interpretation.
-Periods of drawdowns and late-cycle advances often amplify emotional responses and reactive behaviour.
-The purpose of the project is to counter this by providing stable reference points that help frame market conditions without relying on short-term signals.
+Market Landscape is intended to provide a calmer, context-oriented way of looking at markets, where decision pressure and behavioural distortions tend to increase during both drawdowns and late-cycle advances.
+Many decisions made by retail participants are shaped by pressure rather than analysis: fear, excitement, and constant noise in between.
+The goal is to counter this by providing stable reference points that help frame market conditions using data interpreted in a broader cyclical context.

 # Approach

-The site uses slow-moving frameworks to describe market positioning within broader historical and cyclical structures.
-The core framework, the Market Navigation Index, expresses positioning on a 25-point scale relative to the market’s own cycle rather than absolute price levels.
-Tools are intended to be read directionally and as ranges, making regime shifts and risk–reward asymmetries visible while discouraging unnecessary precision and frequent action.
+The primary framework developed within Market Landscape is the Market Navigation Index.
+It expresses market positioning on a 25-point contextual scale, describing where the market sits relative to its own historical and cyclical position rather than absolute price levels.
+More broadly, Market Landscape functions as a strategic navigation framework, helping distinguish market regimes and clarify risk–reward asymmetries across a cycle.

 # Scope

-Market Landscape is an interpretative framework, not a trading platform, and does not provide financial or investment advice.
-Its scope is cycle-level orientation and analysis, supporting understanding and focusing on structural market context.
+This project is not a trading platform and does not provide financial or investment advice.
+It is an interpretative framework designed to support practical market decisions through cycle-level perspective and contextual understanding.

 ## Publication and versioning